The truth about calories and your calorie intake

 How many calories should I be eating a day?

-You may have heard the phrase “calories in, calories out” before — here’s why it’s important for weight loss.
+You may have heard the phrase “calories in, calories out” before — here’s why your calorie intake matters when it comes to weight loss.

 When you eat more than your body needs (calories in), it may cause you to gain weight.
 But if your body uses more calories than you eat (calories out), you may lose weight.